-150. The allegations of paragraphs 1 through 149 are incorporated as though fully set forth herein.
+- 169. The allegations of paragraphs 1 through 168 are incorporated as though fully set forth herein. - 170.

-- 151. H.B.
-1081 violates Plaintiffs' patients' right to equal protection of the laws as guaranteed by the Fourteenth Amendment to the U.S. Constitution by compelling women seeking abortions, but no other medical patients, to undergo an invasive, unnecessary medical procedure. - 152.
 H.B.
+1081 violates Plaintiffs' patients' right to equal protection of the laws as guaranteed by the Fourteenth Amendment to the U.S. Constitution by compelling women seeking abortions, but no other medical patients, to undergo an invasive, unnecessary medical procedure. - 171.
+H.B.
 1081 violates Plaintiffs' right to equal protection of the laws as guaranteed by the Fourteenth Amendment to the U.S. Constitution by compelling them to perform an invasive, unnecessary medical procedure, against their medical judgment, on pregnant women seeking abortions, but on no other patients.

 COUNT III-H.B.
-1019

-(Substantive Due Process-Right to Privacy and Vagueness)
+1019 and the Related Provisions of the Emergency Regulation (Substantive Due Process-Right to Liberty and Vagueness)

+- 172. The allegations of paragraphs 1 through 171 are incorporated as though fully set forth herein. - H.B.
+1019 and related amendments in the emergency regulation amending LAC 48:I.4431 violate Plaintiffs' patients' right to liberty and privacy as guaranteed by the due process clause of the Fourteenth Amendment to the U.S. Constitution because they have the unlawful purpose and effect of imposing an undue burden on women's right to choose abortion before viability. - H.B.
+1019 and related amendments in the emergency regulation amending LAC 48:I.4431 violate Plaintiffs' right to liberty and due process as guaranteed by the due process clause of the Fourteenth Amendment to the U.S. Constitution because they impose conditions on the performance of legal abortion with which it is impossible to comply.

+COUNT IV-H.B.
+815, S.B.
+33 and the Related Emergency Regulations (Substantive Due Process-Right to Liberty)

-- 153. The allegations of paragraphs 1 through 152 are incorporated as though fully set forth herein. - 154.
+- 175. The allegations of paragraphs 1 through 174 are incorporated as though fully set forth herein. - 176.
 H.B.
-1019 violates Plaintiffs' patients' right to liberty and privacy as guaranteed by the due process clause of the Fourteenth Amendment to the U.S. Constitution because it has the unlawful purpose and effect of imposing an undue burden on women's right to choose abortion before viability. - 155.
-H.B.
-1019 violates Plaintiffs' right to liberty and due process as guaranteed by the due process clause of the Fourteenth Amendment to the U.S. Constitution because it imposes conditions on the performance of legal abortion with which it is impossible to comply.

-COUNT IV-H.B.
-815 and S.B.
-33

-156. The allegations of paragraphs 1 through 155 are incorporated as though fully set forth herein.

-157. H.B.
-815 and S.B.
-33 violate Plaintiffs' patients' right to liberty and privacy as guaranteed by the due process clause of the Fourteenth Amendment to the U.S. Constitution because they have the unlawful purpose and effect of imposing an undue burden on women's right to choose abortion before viability.
+815, S.B.
+33, the related amendments in the emergency regulation amending LAC 48:I.4431, and the emergency regulation creating LAC 51:XXVI.102, violate Plaintiffs' patients' right to liberty and privacy as guaranteed by the due process clause of the Fourteenth

+Amendment to the U.S. Constitution because they have the unlawful purpose and effect of imposing an undue burden on women's right to choose abortion before viability.

 COUNT V-H.B.
 815 and S.B.
-33

-(Equal Protection)
+33 and the Related Emergency Regulations (Equal Protection)

-- 158. The allegations of paragraphs 1 through 157 are incorporated as though fully set forth herein. - 159.
-H.B.
+- 177. The allegations of paragraphs 1 through 176 are incorporated as though fully set forth herein. - H.B.
 815 and S.B.
-33 violate Plaintiffs' patients' right to equal protection of the laws as guaranteed by the Fourteenth Amendment to the U.S. Constitution by prohibiting pregnant women seeking abortions, but no other patients with pregnancy loss, from determining how their fetus or embryo is disposed of, and from donating their fetus or embryo for scientific research. - 160.
-H.B.
+33 and the related provisions in the emergency regulation amending LAC 48:I.4431, and the emergency regulation creating LAC 51:XXVI.102, violate Plaintiffs' patients' right to equal protection of the laws as guaranteed by the Fourteenth Amendment to the U.S. Constitution by prohibiting pregnant women seeking abortions, but no other patients with pregnancy loss, from determining how their fetus or embryo is disposed of, and from donating their fetus or embryo for scientific research. - H.B.
 815 and S.B.
-33 violate Plaintiffs' right to equal protection of the laws as guaranteed by the Fourteenth Amendment to the U.S. Constitution by irrationally classifying the disposition of their patients' fetuses or embryos lost through abortion differentially from their patients' fetuses or embryos lost through miscarriage.
+33, and the related provisions in the emergency regulation amending LAC 48:I.4431, and the emergency regulation creating LAC 51:XXVI.102, violate Plaintiffs' right to equal protection of the laws as guaranteed by the Fourteenth Amendment to the U.S. Constitution by irrationally classifying the disposition of their patients' fetuses or embryos lost through abortion differentially from their patients' fetuses or embryos lost through miscarriage.

 COUNT VI-H.B.
-386
+386 and the Delay Regulation